stonecourier/ng_avataaars/projects/ng-avataaars-library/README.md

   * Can be localised into other languages
   * Unwanted options can be turned of
   * Can wire up your own services to save/load avatar.
 This example uses local storage.
    * Uses bootstrap for styling.
+So you will need to add bootstrap to your css files.

 Angular component ported from the [React Component](https://github.com/fangpenlin/avataaars) developed by [Fang-Pen Lin](https://twitter.com/fangpenlin), based on the Sketch library [Avataaars](https://avataaars.com/) designed by [Pablo Stanley](https://twitter.com/pablostanley).